Girlschool

 Girlschool: The Pioneers of British Heavy Metal

-Girlschool is a pioneering British heavy metal band that formed in London in 1978.
-They are celebrated as one of the most successful and enduring all-female rock acts in history, achieving a UK Top 5 album and selling millions of records worldwide during the early 1980s.
+Girlschool is a British heavy metal band formed in London in 1978.
+They are celebrated as one of the first and most enduring all-female rock bands to emerge from the New Wave of British Heavy Metal scene.

 Early career